xYujiax/serenas-shenanigans/README.md

 ## Fairness Analysis

-Given that almost half of all CAUSE.CATEGORY (cause of a power outage) entries in the power outage dataset are attributed to "severe weather", I wondered: *Does my final model perform worse for outages NOT caused by severe weather than outages caused by severe weather?*
+Given that almost half of all CAUSE.CATEGORY (cause of a power outage) entries in the power outage dataset are attributed to "severe weather", *Does my final model perform worse for outages NOT caused by severe weather than outages caused by severe weather?*

-**Null Hypothesis:** The model precision for outages caused by severe weather and outages caused by something else are roughly the same and any differences are likely due to random chance.
+**Null Hypothesis:** My final model is fair -- outage duration predictions for outages caused by severe weather and outages caused by something else are roughly the same, and any differences are likely due to random chance.

-**Alternate Hypothesis:** The model precision for outages not caused by severe weather is lower than its precision for outages caused by severe weather.
+**Alternate Hypothesis:** My final model isn't fair -- outage duration predictions for outages not caused by severe weather are lower than duration predictions for outages caused by severe weather.

 **Evaluation Metric:** Root Mean Squared Error (RMSE)